 While repairing a torn earlobe in Charlotte is a simple procedure, I still use advanced techniques to ensure the best chance of successful outcomes.
 In earlobes that are not completely torn, I look to see how much of the earlobe is torn.
 If less than 60% of the earlobe is split, then the skin around the hole is removed, and the hole is sutured closed.

-Where is a split earlobe in Charlotte repaired?
+Where is a Split Earlobe in Charlotte Repaired?

 A split earlobe in Charlotte is repaired as in-office procedure.
 The ear is numbed with a small injection of medicine.
 The repair is then done in the office and takes between 20 and 60 minutes to complete.

 The stitches will be removed 1 week after the procedure.
 During that week, the incisions are kept moist with antibiotic ointment.
 The patient can shower 48 hrs after the procedure.
 I will recommend placing Biocorneum scar cream on the incisions starting 2 weeks after the procedure for a full earlobe tear repair.
 The ears can be re-pierced 4 months after repair.

 If you’re suffering from a torn earlobe in Charlotte and have questions relating to your procedure or would like more information about what to expect, I encourage you to contact my office in Charlotte today so that you may schedule your initial consultation.
 During this time, I’ll be able to better assess the damage done to your ear and come up with an ideal treatment plan for you.
-Because I am a board certified head and neck surgeon, I have a keen understanding of both facial and ear aesthetics as well as their function, meaning I can provide my patients with the best results possible.
-To schedule your consultation today, please contact Carolina Facial Plastics by calling (704) 323-5090.
+Because I am a board-certified head and neck surgeon, I have a keen understanding of both facial and ear aesthetics as well as their function, meaning I can provide my patients with the best results possible.
+To schedule your consultation today, please contact Carolina Facial Plastics by calling (704) 842-3644.